Javelin1991/CZ2006_Software_Engineering/README.md

 For the project demonstration video: https://www.youtube.com/watch?v=QWGCBdcrFso&t=354s

-To refer to our app implementation code, please download our source code zipped file in the link below: https://drive.google.com/open?id=1FDKIsboZiXgrmNfoC324yfX6uCat_7ue
+The implementation code is also available in the link below: https://drive.google.com/open?id=1FDKIsboZiXgrmNfoC324yfX6uCat_7ue

 **Disclaimer : The source code that are used to implement the coursework project is no longer maintained.
 There may be errors or bugs that did not exist at the time of creation.**